Constitution of the Netherlands: Constitutional Reform of 1848

+Expansion of suffrage

 In 1884 there was a minor revision.
-In 1887 the census suffrage system was replaced by one based on minimal wealth and education, which allowed an ever-growing percentage of the male population to be given the right to vote; therefore this provision was at the time nicknamed the "caoutchouc-article".
+In 1887 the census suffrage system was replaced by one based on minimal wealth and education, which allowed an ever-growing share of the male population to be given the right to vote; therefore this provision was at the time nicknamed the "caoutchouc-article".
 The election interval for the House of Representatives was changed from two (with half of it replaced) to four years (with full a replacement of now hundred members).
 Eligibility for the Senate was broadened.
 Any penal measure not based on formal law was prohibited.

-In 1917, like in 1848 influenced by the tense international situation, manhood suffrage was introduced combined with a system of proportional representation to elect the House of Representatives, the States-Provincial and the municipality councils.
+In 1917, which was, as in 1848, influenced by the tense international situation, universal manhood suffrage was introduced combined with a system of proportional representation to elect the House of Representatives, the States-Provincial and the municipality councils.
 The Senate continued to be elected by the States-Provincial, but now also employing a system of proportional representation, no longer by majorities per province.
-The Christian-democrat parties allowed manhood suffrage in exchange for a complete constitutional equality in state funding between public and denominational schools, ending the bitter "school struggle" which had antagonised Dutch society for three generations.
+The Christian democratic parties agreed to universal manhood suffrage in exchange for a complete constitutional equality in state funding between public and denominational schools, thus ending the school struggle.
 By the revision of 1922 universal suffrage was explicitly adopted in the constitution, after it had already been introduced by law in 1919.
-Each three years half of the members of the Senate were to be elected by the States-Provincial for a period of six years, within a system of proportional representation.
+Each three years, half of the members of the Senate were to be elected by the States-Provincial for a period of six years, using a system of proportional representation.